 There’s accumulating evidence linking poor sleep to increased calorie intake, weight gain and obesity.
 One proposed mechanism is that poor sleep affects the appetite hormones ghrelin and leptin.
 It can also impair glucose tolerance and increase insulin resistance, which can lead to weight gain.
 Sleep deprivation tends to decrease people’s motivation to diet and exercise.
 Having extra waking hours also means more time to eat.
 And in another vicious circle, obesity can in turn worsen sleep, particularly if it leads to sleep apnea.

 Poor sleep can have many adverse effects on the brain and central nervous system.
 Even one night with only a few hours of sleep can impair concentration, coordination, productivity, judgment, and emotional stability.
 And what affects the mind often affects the body, of course.
 It’s no coincidence that poor sleep and impaired memory frequently accompany aging.
-A recent study from UC Berkeley, published in Nature Neuroscience, linked certain structural changes in the brains of people in their 70s with both reduced deep sleep and cognitive decline.
+A study from UC Berkeley, published in Nature Neuroscience in 2013, linked certain structural changes in the brains of people in their 70s with both reduced deep sleep and cognitive decline.
 It’s a double whammy—brain deterioration impairs memory, and the disrupted sleep only worsens matters.
 Not exactly good news for older people, but it suggests that finding ways to help them sleep better may help prevent some cognitive losses.

 Sleep problems: What your doctor can do